Francode77/Unsupervised_HAR/README.md

 - Feature extraction with TSFRESH is done without selecting the most relevant features.
 - Segmentation takes a long time because we use different tresholds for different signals.

-    Both of these could be improved by fine tuning the method by selecting the most relevant signals and extracted features.

-2. Determining the number of dimensions before clustering is experimental.
-This is because we have used many features and many signals.
-A better understanding of the correlation between the signals could greatly improve the models performance.
+2. A better understanding of the correlation between the signals could greatly improve the models performance.

+3. Determining the number of frames, features before clustering is an experimental method.

+4. Dimension reduction could be obtained by not using all features and all signals.